-As we become ever more digitally connected in all aspects of our lives, ever more data is being collected.
+As we become ever more seeped into the digital age, troves of consumer data is being collected on us.
 From the smartwatch we exercise with to the GPS app we use to navigate, to online calendar invites - digital connections and subsequent data points-make our lives easier, more streamlined, and significantly more personalized.
 While the movie The Social Dilemma has recently brought the dangers of algorithm manipulation front and center, the silver lining is that collected data is reducing costs for everyday expenses.
 One place we see this is in car insurance.

 "Insurers are taking advantage of the many new and innovative features in cars and smartphones to create ultra-personalized, custom insurance products for consumers."